elc1798/alice/README.md

 ### Why is it named Alice?

-In the light novel / anime Sword Art Online: Alicization arc, Alice is a fully sentient AI that truly mimics human-ness.
+It's the name of a character in a light novel who's the first sentient AI.

 ### Your code is bad, you boosted animal...